archtechx/laravel-seo/README.md

 # laravel-seo

-This is a simple package for improving SEO via OpenGraph and Twitter meta tags.
+This is a simple and extensible package for improving SEO via meta tags, such as OpenGraph tags.

-It's semi-opinionated, as it's what we use for all of our websites.
-At the same time, it's not overengineered like many other SEO packages.
+By default, it uses `<title>` and OpenGraph tags.
+It also ships with a Twitter extension.
+You're, of course, free to write your own extensions as needed.

 **Features**:
 - Setting SEO tags from PHP